 Yet Obama and top officials in his administration have somehow convinced the public that the president has made progress, even though his own actions over the past five years have actively hindered the closure of Guantánamo.
 For example, the president placed a prohibition on the repatriation of Yemeni prisoners, and for an embarrassingly long time failed to fill the Guantánamo envoy vacancy at the State Department, an important job that requires finding countries that will accept detainees.
 For another lengthy stretch of time, the parole boards that were supposed to review the individual cases of detainees to determine if they could be released remained unfixed.

 To return to the question posed earlier, an examination reveals striking similarities between the Republican and Democratic presidents on issues related to the detention camp.
 Both have embraced the widely condemned military commissions system for prosecuting terrorism suspects and both have implemented a framework for indefinite detention.
-However, Obama went further than Bush ever dreamed of by enshrining the latter into law – the first sitting president to do so.
+However, Obama went further than Bush ever dreamed of by enshrining the latter into law.

 In fact, it's the differences that are much more difficult to identify.
 David Remes, a human rights attorney who represents Guantánamo prisoners, said it all boils down to competing public statements between the two administrations over the past decade: "Bush said the wrong things but did the right things.
 Obama says the right things but does the wrong things," Remes said, noting that the "right thing" under Bush amounted to the release of more than 500 detainees, versus the 90 transfers under Obama.
 "Bush did finally come around and say Gitmo should be closed.
 Obama said, 'I want to close Gitmo,' and then took flight at the slightest hint of controversy relating to it."